For Faculty

 Eligibility

 Groups must be led by and consist of tenure-track faculty and/or teaching faculty at all ranks.
 They may include members from and be led by faculty from across the UW tri-campus.
-Faculty members who participated in summer reading groups in previous years may apply again for the summer of 2023, but priority will be given to newly configured groups.
+Faculty members who participated in summer reading groups in previous years may apply again, but priority will be given to newly configured groups.

-For questions regarding eligibility, please be in touch with Simpson Center Assistant Director Rachel Arteaga.
+For questions regarding eligibility, please be in touch with Simpson Center Associate Director Rachel Arteaga.

 Criteria

 The size of each group is limited to 5-6 participants to ensure focused discussion of the shared readings.
-Groups must draw participants from at least 2 different departments.
+Groups must draw participants from at least 2 different departments (or, within the IAS structure, from different disciplines).

 Terms of Award